bsorrentino/bsorrentino/_draft/OfficeScript-Transform-Excel365-in-a-microservice.md

     > This is achieved by an server-less function but is planned to use the Power Platform AI extension

 #### Save Data
-After that the gathered information are saved in "Dataverse" in the state: `pending for approval`
+After that the gathered information are saved in _Dataverse_ in the state: `pending for approval`

+#### Approve Data
+In this first release I've preferred introduce a manual step for approve timesheet's entry processed by flow in order to verify eventually errors during processing, so the **Approver** (see Pic.1) for a while has been me self
+> **Approver** vs **Validator.**
+>
+> Idea is that the Approver and Validator could be the same person

+For this I've developed a _Canvas App_ that read timesheet entries to approve from _Dataverse_ and present a screen allowing to approve, reject or delete each entry

+#### Generate Excel
+The final step